-Distinguished Teaching Professor
+Distinguished Teaching Professor Emeritus

 PhD, University of Chicago, 1969

-Research : The evolution of muscle function in nonhuman primates and humans; origins of hominid bipedalism.
+Past Research : The evolution of muscle function in nonhuman primates and humans; origins of hominid bipedalism.

 Reconstructing the pathways of nonhuman primate and human evolution often depends on knowing the functional significance of (1) osteological features characterizing fossil primates, (2) musculoskeletal similarities between living species, and (3) postcranial anatomical traits unique to humans.
 All three instances require a knowledge of muscle function and the ways in which bony changes might influence such function.
 Such knowledge is obtainable only by in vivo physiological techniques.
-In collaboration with colleagues at Stony Brook, Jack Stern has devoted the last 35 years to conducting telemetered electromyographic experiments on monkeys, apes, and humans in order to identify the functions of specific muscles and explain how structure has evolved to promote such functions.
+In collaboration with colleagues at Stony Brook, Jack Stern devoted 40 years to conducting telemetered electromyographic experiments on monkeys, apes, and humans in order to identify the functions of specific muscles and explain how structure has evolved to promote such functions.
 The technique of electromyography using fine-wire electrodes allows precise determination of when muscles, or portions thereof, are recruited during normal behaviors.
-By combining this technique with telemetry and video recording, data on unfettered animals engaging in their total range of behaviors can be garnered.
+By combining this technique with telemetry and video recording, data on unfettered animals engaging in their total range of behaviors was garnered.